digbmc/cwd-toolkit/_projects/03_adding-content.md

 ---
 ```

-You can replace the text in this section with your own text, such as an introduction to your site.
+If you want to use this front matter in any of your own pages or projects, all you need to do is copy and paste it into a new markdown file.

 Here is what each new variable does:

 **layout**:
 - This sets the layout of the page.
 Since this is the homepage, layout is set to home.
 Other layouts are located in the `_layouts` file.
     - It is not necessary to include a layout category, only our home page has a "layout" set
+    - If you decide not to include a "layout" category, the layout will automatically set to default

 **author_profile**:
-- Setting this to true will display the site author information specified in _config.yml in this page's left sidebar
+- Setting this to true will display the site author information specified in _config.yml in this page's left sidebar (example: [project template]({{ "/-templates/project/" | absolute_url }}))
+- Setting it to false will remove author information from the top of the page

 **header**:
-- Controls the large section of the page at the top
+- Controls the large space of the page at the top
 - As you can see, the category for "image" is indented.
 This tells the site to place the image *inside* the header
     - **image**: Putting the permalink path to an image here will add that image to this page's header
     - **alt**: short for alt text, used to describe an image
     - **caption**: provides an image caption which is good for citations.
 Here we included a link to the photographer

 **sidebar**:
+- only applicable to the home page.
 - creates the sidebar navigation.
-Does not need to be changed.
+Does not need to be changed

 **include_categories**:
 - divides the content on the page into categories
 - the bulleted items are the titles of the categories

 **classes**:
 - changes the formatting of the page.
-Shouldn't be changed.
+Shouldn't be changed

+#### Adding Text

 In the home page or index.md file, the rest of the stuff after the enclosed front matter is the file's content or markdown section.
 The content looks like this: